lucapette/web/main/content/writing/kafka-streams-or-typestream.md

 the code we need for a production grade microservice that extracts novels from a stream of books.
 Sweet.

-Now let's define TypeStream so we can finally compare the two.

 ## TypeStream

 TypeStream is an open-source streaming platform that allows you to write and run *typed* data pipelines with a minimal, familiar UNIX-like syntax.
-I wrote about the fundamental ideas that drive the project forward in [they're called streaming data "pipe"lines... right?]({{< ref "/writing/they-are-called-streaming-data-pipelines-right" >}}).
+I wrote about the fundamental ideas that drive the project in [they're called streaming data "pipe"lines... right?]({{< ref "/writing/they-are-called-streaming-data-pipelines-right" >}}).

 TypeStream is a remote compiler: you send it some code and TypeStream will take